yamacisik/gated_kernel_tpp/README.md

 # gated_kernel_tpp

-This repository holds the code on how to use a sigmoid gated rational quadratic kernel to model and learn the triggering functions of a Hawkes Process.
+This repository holds the code on the Sigmoid Gated Hakwes Process.
+The branch named 'icml_branch' will not be changed after the submission deadline of ICML 2022.